Hazrat Baba Haji Sher Dewan: Historical background

 Baba Haji Sher Muhammad Chawali Masheikh is regarded as one of the earliest Muslim holy saints in Subcontinent Indo-Pak.
 His birth name was Rai Chawla.
 Baba Haji Sher played a vital role in the establishment of Islam and the area has great significance in this regard as the first Daragh Shareef of the Subcontinent Indo-Pak.
 There is no definite history about the birth of Haji Sher Dewan but the inscription of the main door of the grave proved that Haji Sher Dewan was born in 30 Hijri, 650 A.D at Khotwal.
 Haji Muhammad was great interested in warrior-like activated to his childhood.
 It is believed that Haji Sher Dewan belonged to a Hindu family.
-His father Raja Mehipal was a Hindu leader and Chief of Dhudhy Rajputs.
+His father Raja Mehipal was a Hindu leader and Chief of Dhudhi Rajputs.
 Baba Haji Sher Dewan embraced Islam when he was arrested in war.
 The war is fought between the Wali e Sindh and Islamic forces.
 Baba Haji Sher also participated in this war and was deprived as a prisoner to Madinah.
 Baba Haji Sher was much impressed by the religious teachings of Islam and accepted Islam on the hand of Hasan ibn Ali and got religious education from the different Shahab-e-Ikram (companions of Muhammad and also performed Haji.
 Haji Sher went to karan (Yemen) to spend some days on the Dargah Shareef of Awais Qarni and got religious mysticism from there.
 After acquiring the stages of mysticism, Haji Sher came back and began preaching Islam.
 His sister Kanga Barus also helped his mission.

 The death of Haji Sher was described in 131 Hijri.
 The mystic saints such as Mir Masood Ghazi deceased late 424 Hijri, Sheikh Ismail Lahori deceased 448 Hijri, Usman Data GhangBakash Lahori Ali Hujwiri 465 Hijri, Syed Ahmad Sakhi Sarwar 577 Hijri, Mu'in al-Din Chishti Ajmeri 633 Hijri, Khawajah Bakhtiar Kaki 635 Hijri and included Baba Fariduddin Ganjshakar was deceased late.
 Therefore it will have to confess that the shrine of Haji Sher Dewan is the earliest shrine which is located at 317/E.B Tehsil Burewala District Vehari.